American Rescue Plan

 To check eligibility requirements for rent relief, apply, or find a Local Partner Network organization who can assist you further, visit HousingIsKey.com or call 833-430-2122, toll free.

 State and Local Assistance

-The American Rescue Plan supports essential government workers, functions, and critical safety net programs by allocating approximately $40 billion to the State of California, cities, and counties.
+The American Rescue Plan supports essential government workers, functions, and critical safety net programs by allocating nearly $43 billion to the State of California, counties, and cities.

 Small Business Assistance

 The American Rescue Plan provides billions in funding to support small businesses across the nation, including: